Yasunori Katō: Analysis

 Hiroshi Aramata has described his original vision of the character as closely resembling the English occultist Aleister Crowley.
-In other interviews, Aramata has stated that he wanted the character to symbolize both the heretical and official sects of onmyoji.
+In other interviews, Aramata has stated that he wanted the character to symbolize both the heretical and official sects of onmyōji.
 Dr. Noriko T. Reider, assistant professor of Japanese Studies at Miami University, argues that Kato is an exemplary example of evolving, postwar sentiments about oni in Japanese culture.

 Some scholars and enthusiasts have also likened the character to a Japanese version of Dracula, with the plot of Teito Monogatari being a loose recreation of the famous horror story.

 Adaptations

 In the Tokyo Grand Guignol stage adaptation of Teito Monogatari, Katō was played by Kyūsaku Shimada.
 Shimada went on to portray Katō in the films Tokyo: The Last Megalopolis (1988) directed by Akio Jissoji, and Tokyo: The Last War (1989) directed by Takashige Ichise.
-He also provided his voice to the Japanese dub of the anime Doomed Megalopolis (1991–1992) directed by Rintaro.
+He also provided his voice to the Japanese version of the anime Doomed Megalopolis (1991–1992) directed by Rintaro.

 In the 1995 spinoff film Teito Monogatari Gaiden (1995) directed by Izo Hashimoto, the nurse who gets possessed by Katō's spirit is portrayed by Kazuhiko Nishimura.

 Etsushi Toyokawa portrayed Katō in The Great Yokai War (2005), directed by Takashi Miike.
 For this film, Katō is dressed in a modern black outfit instead of his usual military attire.

 He also appears as a surprise supporting character in the film's sequel The Great Yokai War: Guardians.
 Here he is played by Ryunosuke Kamiki.

 In the cinematic adaptations, Katō is portrayed quite differently from his literary counterpart, generally as a more monstrous and vicious character.
 He is middle-aged instead of a young man.
 Whereas the literary character was quite verbose and could carry on long conversations with the other characters, the cinematic version's discourses are more limited, consisting mainly of threats or boasts.
 Whereas the original character supported his allies and defended them from harm, the cinematic version is more indifferent to suffering and works by himself more often.

 Probably inspired by the invincible monsters of classic horror films, the cinematic versions of the character are incredibly durable and almost immune to pain.
 Across the films, he survives being dismembered, run through with a sword, having a hole blown through his body by magic, scorched by lightning, being impaled in the head, shot with a revolver several times in succession, and even having his entire face blown apart.
 In all these cases, he seems relatively unfazed and recovers extremely quickly.
 He is also rarely shown wielding a katana, except briefly in both Teito Monogatari Gaiden and The Great Yokai War.